2022 Texas Attorney General election

-The 2022 Texas Attorney General election took place on November 8, 2022 to elect the Attorney General of Texas.
+The 2022 Texas Attorney General election took place on November 8, 2022, to elect the Attorney General of Texas.
 Incumbent Republican Attorney General Ken Paxton won re-election to his third term.
+Paxton won 233 counties and won the popular vote by a margin of 9.7%, underperforming Governor Greg Abbott's concurrent bid for re-election by 1.1%.